vehagn/homelab/.devcontainer/README.md

 # Devcontainer

-A container with all the necessary tools and then some used in this homelab.
+The `devcontainer.json` file uses a pre-built image based on the configuration in the `devcontainer-build.json` file.

-Check available features at [https://containers.dev/features](https://containers.dev/features), or edit the `Containerfile`.
+Check available Devcontainer features at [https://containers.dev/features](https://containers.dev/features), or edit the `Containerfile`.

 **Disclaimer**: this is a fairly untested feature from the main author,